TERMS AND CONDITIONS

 Enrollment for a trip is binding on both the customer and travel agent when deposit is paid.
-Customer’s payment is at the same time the acceptance of Culture Adventures terms and conditions of the arrangement.
+Customer’s payment is at the same time the acceptance of Culture Adventure and Arctic Friend’s terms and conditions of the arrangement.

 Note: In order to guarantee the trip it is important that we receive the payment in time.

-The balance must be received by us no later than 60 days before departure.
+The balance must be received by us no later than 60 days before departure, or as stated in the invoice.

 Travel documents will normally be sent so that you have them no later than 14 days prior to departure.
 In case the deadline for payment is exceeded, the booking will be considered cancelled.